 The Bachelor of Technology in Computer Systems (CST B.Tech) is an applied career-enhancement degree designed to increase the depth of knowledge and practical skills of computer system technologists, and to assist them in widening their career opportunities or advancing in their career paths.
 Graduates are awarded a credential that is highly valued by the industry.

 The CST B.Tech full-time program is also a two-year degree completion program for students who have graduated from a two-year diploma program in computing such as the BCIT Computer Systems Technology (CST) or Computer Information Technology (CIT) program.
 Students who have completed other computing diploma or degree programs in an accredited college or university, whether locally or internationally, can usually be admitted into the program with only a few bridging courses.
-Mature students with other academic backgrounds may also be admitted into the program by taking a select set of computing courses as preparatory courses.

 The Network Security Administration Option is designed to prepare graduates to plan, manage and secure network infrastructures in business environments.
 The program includes knowledge and skill development in business communications and leadership, as well as the essential technical knowledge components, with a focus on establishing a set of advanced skills encompassing three key areas of network administration and network security.